SayangitBIT/CF-Filter/README.md

 Google chrome extension to filter comments on codeforces.com

-To use the extension locally, please follow guide for setting up manual extensions.
+To use the extension locally, please follow the guide for setting up manual extensions.